influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/administration/troubleshooting.md

     parent: administration
 ---

-This guide will show you how to capture Telegraf's output, submit sample metrics, and see how Telegraf formats and emits points to its output plugins.
+This guide will show you how to capture Telegraf output, submit sample metrics, and see how Telegraf formats and emits points to its output plugins.

 ## Capture output

-A quick way to view Telegraf's output is by enabling a new UDP output plugin to run in parallel with the existing output plugins.
+A quick way to view Telegraf output is by enabling a new UDP output plugin to run in parallel with the existing output plugins.
 Since each output plugin creates its own stream, the already existing outputs will not be affected.
 Traffic will be replicated to all active outputs.

 > **NOTE:** This approach requires Telegraf to be restarted, which will cause a brief interruption to your metrics collection.